 It will be the first run predominantly online, with households receiving a letter with a unique access code, allowing them to complete the questionnaire on their computers, phones or tablets.

 The census includes questions about your sex, age, work, health, education, household size and ethnicity.
 And, for the first time, there will be a question asking people whether they have served in the armed forces, as well as voluntary questions for those aged 16 and over on sexual orientation and gender identity.

 Information from the digital-first census will help decide how services are planned and funded in your local area.
 This could mean things like doctors’ surgeries, housing or new bus routes.

 Results will be available within 12 months, although personal records will be locked away for 100 years, kept safe for future generations.
 It does not affect benefits or immigration status.

 All households across Reading should have received an information pack containing their unique 16-digit access code to complete the census online.
 If you haven’t, or you misplaced your letter, you can go online to www.census.gov.uk and request a new unique access code.

 It will take approximately 10 minutes to complete for each person who lives there.
-If you can’t complete the census online then you can order a paper version of the questionnaire (or by calling 0800 141 2021).

 For more information, visit the Census 2021 website or freephone 0800 141 2021 (Monday to Friday 8am – 8pm, Saturdays 8am – 1pm).